underlay/tasl.io/content/index.md

 tasl also has a binary format for serialized _instances_ of schemas.
 Together, you can use tasl to model and publish data in the same way you might use CSVs, JSON, or SQLite snapshots, although **tasl is designed to make this entire process more structured and reusable**.

 tasl is part of the [Underlay](https://underlay.org/), a project to create a distributed public knowledge graph.
-Development is supported by [Protocol Labs Research](https://research.protocol.ai/) and the [Knowledge Futures Group](https://knowledgefutures.org/).
+Development is supported by [Protocol Labs Research](https://research.protocol.ai/) and the [Knowledge Futures Group](https://knowledgefutures.org/). tasl is heavily inspired by RDF, [this paper](https://arxiv.org/abs/1909.04881) from Shinavier and Wisnesky, and the [Typedefs](https://typedefs.com/) project from the [Statebox](https://statebox.org/) team.